 In Macau (China), local people will greet you with a special sandwich with a delicate soft bun called ‘Pork Chop Bun’.
 This is a Macau specialty inspired by Bifana, a pork sandwich from Portugal.
 People also refer to it as a Macanese hamburger.

 The bun is a piggy bun with a crispy outer layer and an airy interior.
-The bun is often toasted slightly and buttered to pair with the perfect bone-in pork chop.
+The bun is often toasted slightly and buttered to pair with bone-in pork chops.
 Some variants use a deep-fried marinated pork chop for this dish.

 Jambon-Beurre (sometimes called Parisian) is a long sandwich from France traditionally made from half a split baguette with fillings like cooked and sliced pork ham, butter, and pickles.
 Jambon-Beurre is perfect for lunch with a deep and savory flavor.

 Parisien is a delightful idea for a picnic morning meal.
 This is a typical meal choice of French workers when they enjoy their lunch at the cafes.